Wall effects on pressure fluctuations in turbulent channel flow: Analysis of pressure correlations

-The above quantitative results \figref{Fig_FPCWT_s_APC_ss_FPF_003} are also observed qualitatively in the instantaneous levels \figref{Fig_FPCWT_s_APC_ss_FPF_004} of the $5$ terms in the $p'$-splitting \eqref{Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_VWET_001}.
-Comparison of instantaneous levels of the slow ($p'_{(\mathrm{s})}$) and rapid ($p'_{(\mathrm{r})}$) terms \figref{Fig_FPCWT_s_APC_ss_FPF_004} clearly shows that both mechanisms of generation of $p'$ \eqref{Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_002a} are of the same magnitude at the wall (lower wall; \figrefnp{Fig_FPCWT_s_APC_ss_FPF_004}), while $p'_{(\mathrm{s})}$ is the main mechanism \citep{Chang_Piomelli_Blake_1999a} further away from the wall ($z=\const$ plane; \figrefnp{Fig_FPCWT_s_APC_ss_FPF_004}).
-The same observations apply to the corresponding volume terms, $p_{(\mathrm{r;\mathfrak{V}})}'$ and $p_{(\mathrm{s};\mathfrak{V})}'$ \figref{Fig_FPCWT_s_APC_ss_FPF_004}.
-The wall-echo terms, $p_{(\mathrm{r};w)}'$ and $p_{(\mathrm{s};w)}'$, at the wall (lower wall; \figrefnp{Fig_FPCWT_s_APC_ss_FPF_004}), are approximately equal to the corresponding volume terms, $p_{(\mathrm{r;\mathfrak{V}})}'$ and $p_{(\mathrm{s};\mathfrak{V})}'$, but rapidly decay away from the wall ($z=\const$ plane; \figrefnp{Fig_FPCWT_s_APC_ss_FPF_004}).
-Finally, the Stokes pressure $p_{(\tau)}'$ is substantially lower than the other terms and rapidly decays away from the wall \figref{Fig_FPCWT_s_APC_ss_FPF_004}.
+The above quantitative results \figref{Fig_WEPFTCF_s_APC_ss_FPF_003} are also observed qualitatively in the instantaneous levels \figref{Fig_WEPFTCF_s_APC_ss_FPF_004} of the $5$ terms in the $p'$-splitting \eqref{Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_VWET_001}.
+Comparison of instantaneous levels of the slow ($p'_{(\mathrm{s})}$) and rapid ($p'_{(\mathrm{r})}$) terms \figref{Fig_WEPFTCF_s_APC_ss_FPF_004} clearly shows that both mechanisms of generation of $p'$ \eqref{Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_ODEsFT_002a} are of the same magnitude at the wall (lower wall; \figrefnp{Fig_WEPFTCF_s_APC_ss_FPF_004}), while $p'_{(\mathrm{s})}$ is the main mechanism \citep{Chang_Piomelli_Blake_1999a} further away from the wall ($z=\const$ plane; \figrefnp{Fig_WEPFTCF_s_APC_ss_FPF_004}).
+The same observations apply to the corresponding volume terms, $p_{(\mathrm{r;\mathfrak{V}})}'$ and $p_{(\mathrm{s};\mathfrak{V})}'$ \figref{Fig_WEPFTCF_s_APC_ss_FPF_004}.
+The wall-echo terms, $p_{(\mathrm{r};w)}'$ and $p_{(\mathrm{s};w)}'$, at the wall (lower wall; \figrefnp{Fig_WEPFTCF_s_APC_ss_FPF_004}), are approximately equal to the corresponding volume terms, $p_{(\mathrm{r;\mathfrak{V}})}'$ and $p_{(\mathrm{s};\mathfrak{V})}'$, but rapidly decay away from the wall ($z=\const$ plane; \figrefnp{Fig_WEPFTCF_s_APC_ss_FPF_004}).
+Finally, the Stokes pressure $p_{(\tau)}'$ is substantially lower than the other terms and rapidly decays away from the wall \figref{Fig_WEPFTCF_s_APC_ss_FPF_004}.

-The results \figrefsatob{Fig_FPCWT_s_APC_ss_FPF_001}{Fig_FPCWT_s_APC_ss_FPF_004} on the $p'$-fields \eqref{Eq_FPCWT_s_DNSCpS_ss_GFSPEq_sss_VWET_001} provide guidance on the relative importance of each of the 5 $p'$-fields.
+The results \figrefsatob{Fig_WEPFTCF_s_APC_ss_FPF_001}{Fig_WEPFTCF_s_APC_ss_FPF_004} on the $p'$-fields \eqref{Eq_WEPFTCF_s_DNSCpS_ss_GFSPEq_sss_VWET_001} provide guidance on the relative importance of each of the 5 $p'$-fields.
 Nonetheless, the transposition of these results to the decomposition of correlations containing $p'$ is not always straightforward, especially in the near-wall region ($y^+\lessapprox10$).
-For this reason we study in detail (\S\ref{FPCWT_s_APC_ss_PTPD}, \S\ref{FPCWT_s_APC_ss_PSRphiij}, \S\ref{FPCWT_s_APC_ss_VPGPiij}) the correlations containing $p'$ which appear in the transport equations for the Reynolds-stresses (\S\ref{FPCWT_s_APC_ss_RST}).
+For this reason we study in detail (\S\ref{WEPFTCF_s_APC_ss_PTPD}, \S\ref{WEPFTCF_s_APC_ss_PSRphiij}, \S\ref{WEPFTCF_s_APC_ss_VPGPiij}) the correlations containing $p'$ which appear in the transport equations for the Reynolds-stresses (\S\ref{WEPFTCF_s_APC_ss_RST}).